MicrosoftDocs/power-automate-docs/articles/minit/variants-filter.md

 Use this filter to restrict the mining in the process only to the cases following a certain scenario (variant).

-In the **Values**, there's the visualization of the dependence of the number of variants on the number of cases falling in each variant.
+In the **Values** pane, there's the visualization of the dependence of the number of variants on the number of cases falling in each variant.

 :::image type="content" alt-text="Screenshot of the variants on Variants filter." source="media/variants-filter.png":::